Looking for a foreclosure or REO property in ?

 What's an REO?

-REO is Real Estate Owned.
-These are properties which have completed the foreclosure process and are presently owned by the bank or mortgage company.
-This is not the same as a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-You must also be able to pay with cash in hand.
-And on top of all that, you'll get the property one-hundred percent as is.
-That may include standing liens and even current tenants that need to be kicked out.
+REO is an abbreviation for Real Estate Owned.
+These are homes that have been foreclosed upon which the bank or mortage company now holds.
+This differs from real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+The buyer must also be ready to pay with cash in hand.
+To top everything off, you'll receive the property one-hundred percent as is.
+That could comprise standing liens and even current occupants that may require eviction.

-A REO, on the contrary, is a much cleaner and attractive deal.
+A REO, on the contrary, is a much neater and attractive transaction.
 The REO property didn't find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will take care of the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that normally requires sellers to make known any defects they are informed of.
+The bank now owns it.
+The lender will take care of the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+You should be aware that REOs may be exempt from typical disclosure requirements.
+In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects of which they are aware.

 Are REO's a bargain in North Kingstown?

-It is commonly presume that any REO must be a bargain and an chance for easy money.
-This just isn't true.
+It is occasionally assumed that any REO must be a good buy and an possibility for easy money.
+This isn't always true.
 You have to be prudent about buying a REO if your intent is to make money off of it.
-While it's true that the bank is usually anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
-When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-There are bargains with potential to make money, and many people do very well flipping foreclosures.
+While it's true that the bank is typically anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
+When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
 Still there are also many REO's that are not good buys and may not be money makers.

-Most lenders have a REO department that you'll work with when buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
-Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.
+Most lenders have a REO department that you'll work with while buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
+Since banks typically sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.

 As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 Once you've made your offer, you can expect the bank to counter offer.
 At this point it will be up to you to decide whether to accept their counter, or submit another counter offer.
-Realize, you'll be dealing with a process that usually involves multiple people at the bank, and they don't work evenings or weekends.
-It's not uncommon for the process of offers and counter offers to take days or even weeks.
+Be aware, you'll be working with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.